 - Requesting more or different kinds of lighting for reading or other activities

 - Having difficulty cutting or serving food or knocking over glasses

 Additionally, if your loved one complains about the following, it could indicate vision loss:

 - Mentioning halos or rings around lights or seeing spots in front of the eyes

 - Complaining of reduced night vision, double vision, or distorted vision

-Vision loss doesn’t have to result in loss of independence.
+Senor vision loss doesn’t have to result in loss of independence.
 If your loved one has reduced vision or has lost his eyesight completely, a little help can go a long way.
 Allow our skilled and trained in-home senior caregivers to provide that care.
-Heaven at Home Senior Care ’s Dallas area caregivers are experienced in working with seniors who have vision loss and can help them adapt to their new circumstances.
-We can provide hourly in-home services or respite care so your loved one isn’t alone when you have to go away.
+Heaven at Home Senior Care, providers of elderly care in Plano and the surrounding areas, offers assistance for seniors who have vision loss and can help them adapt to their new circumstances.
+We offer hourly in-home services or respite care so your loved one isn’t alone when you have to leave the house.
 Call us today at 866-381-0500, and allow us to help you and your loved one.